10 min read

 Look for metrics that correspond to alleviating the pain points found in the affinity diagram.
 Even just flat-out usage of a function can be a very strong indicator.
 If the A/B test is a comparison of the way a feature is implemented and designed, then increased usage in the new version is a compelling indicator of success in B2C software.

 The software landscape that allows designers to easily leverage analytics in an authenticated, B2B environment is still evolving.
 The go-to tool for websites, Google Analytics, does not typically work out-of-the-box with SaaS software.
 Instead, third-party software needs to be installed onto the Saas infrastructure to collect the relevant data.

-The space of Enterprise UX analytics is still establishing itself, but some out of the box tools available for purchase are Pendo and WalkMe.
+The space of Enterprise UX analytics is still establishing itself, but some out of the box tools are Pendo, WalkMe and Userlane.
 Designers need to work very closely with the DevOps team on a regular basis in order to collect the right metrics and make them available in a format that is digestible.

 Testing B2B Software with Users